Health Information and Tools > Patient Care Handouts > Learning About Caudal Blocks for Children

 What is a caudal block?

 A caudal block is a shot of numbing medicine.
-For some surgeries on an area below the belly button, a doctor may do a caudal block to numb the area of the surgery.
+A doctor may use it to numb the area for some surgeries below the belly button.
 It may also be used to help keep your child as pain-free as possible in the first few hours after surgery.

-A caudal block is usually combined with general anesthesia or sedation.
+A caudal block is usually combined with sedation or general anesthesia.
 Those medicines make your child feel relaxed or fall asleep during surgery.

 How is a caudal block done?